 A security rating is not a recommendation to buy, sell or hold securities and may be subject to revision at any time.

-3 REASONS FOR THE OFFER, ESTIMATED NET PROCEEDS AND TOTAL EXPENSES
+3 REASONS FOR THE OFFER, ESTIMATED NET PROCEEDS AND TOTAL EXPENSES for general corporate purposes.

 (i) Reasons for the offer